×

 17. Physically Rolling Up the Car Window

 Now it’s an automatic button, but before it was an actual hand crank that you had to use to close the window.
 We guess that’s why it’s still called “roll up” the window.
+Chances are, if you were trying to shut the window before a bug got in, you wouldn't make it in time.

 18. Renting Movies

 Instead of scrolling through an online movie subscription, we used to go to a video store and borrow movies.
 You’d be crushed if the movie you wanted to watch was already rented out.
+At least the act of browsing and visiting these stores was pretty fun in and of itself.

 19. Backwards Selfies